Maybach 57 and 62

-The Maybach 57 (chassis no. W240) and 62 (chassis no. V240) were the first automobile models of the Maybach brand since the brand's revival by DaimlerChrysler AG (now Mercedes-Benz Group AG).
+The Maybach 57 (chassis code W240) and 62 (chassis code V240) were the first automobile models of the Maybach brand since its revival by DaimlerChrysler AG (now Mercedes-Benz Group AG).
 They are derived from the Mercedes-Benz Maybach concept car presented at the 1997 Tokyo Motor Show.
 The concept car was based on the Mercedes-Benz W140 S-class sedan platform, as were the production models.
 The Luxury Brand Status Index 2008 placed the Maybach in first place, ahead of Rolls-Royce and Bentley.
-The models ceased production in December 2012 due to continued financial losses for the marque, and sales at one-fifth the level of the profitable Rolls-Royce models.
+The models ceased production in February 2013 due to continued financial losses for the brand, with sales at one-fifth the level of the profitable Rolls-Royce models.

 History

 Wilhelm Maybach was an engineer who worked with Gottlieb Daimler to design combustion engines.
 The first Daimler-Maybach automobile was built in 1889.
 Over the years, the Maybach name developed into a brand name for automobiles that were typically very large, powerful, and luxurious.
 For example, the Maybach Zeppelin DS 8 Cabriolet built in 1929 had side sections that could be lowered completely to allow it to be used as a parade car.
 In 1998, DaimlerChrysler AG's competitor, BMW AG, purchased the ultra-luxury brand Rolls-Royce.
-The Maybach brand name was reintroduced in 2000 to be a direct challenger to BMW's top vehicle, the Rolls-Royce Phantom.
+The Maybach brand name was reintroduced in 2002 to be a direct challenger to BMW's top vehicle, the Rolls-Royce Phantom.